S-T-A-C-K-W-O-R-K-S/STTP-Framework/readme.md

 # JÖRMUNGANDR
-When the Ouroboros breaks, Ragnarök begins on production servers.
+When the ouroboros breaks, Ragnarök begins on production servers.